 See consent framework for more information.

 An OpenID Connect security token provided by an authorization server's authorization endpoint, which contains claims pertaining to the authentication of an end user resource owner.
 Like an access token, ID tokens are also represented as a digitally signed JSON Web Token (JWT).
-Unlike an access token though, an ID token's claims are not used for purposes related to resource access and specifically access control.
+Unlike an access token though, an ID token's claims aren't used for purposes related to resource access and specifically access control.

 Microsoft identity platform

 The Microsoft identity platform is an evolution of the Azure Active Directory (Azure AD) identity service and developer platform.
 It allows developers to build applications that sign in all Microsoft identities, get tokens to call Microsoft Graph, other Microsoft APIs, or APIs that developers have built.
 It's a full-featured platform that consists of an authentication service, libraries, application registration and configuration, full developer documentation, code samples, and other developer content.
 The Microsoft identity platform supports industry standard protocols such as OAuth 2.0 and OpenID Connect.

 A class of application that enables sign in and consent by users provisioned in any Azure AD tenant, including tenants other than the one where the client is registered.
 Native client applications are multi-tenant by default, whereas web client and web resource/API applications have the ability to select between single or multi-tenant.
 By contrast, a web application registered as single-tenant, would only allow sign-ins from user accounts provisioned in the same tenant as the one where the application is registered.

 See How to sign in any Azure AD user using the multi-tenant application pattern for more details.

 A type of client application that is installed natively on a device.
 Since all code is executed on a device, it's considered a "public" client due to its inability to store credentials privately/confidentially.
 See OAuth 2.0 client types and profiles for more details.